Parkinson’s disease is the second most-common neurological disease, affecting six million people worldwide.

 Our approach to Parkinson’s disease

-BAN0805 offers the potential for an immunotherapy to become one of the first disease modifying treatment of Parkinson’s disease.
+BAN0805 offers the potential for an immunotherapy to become one of the first disease modifying treatment for Parkinson’s disease.

 BioArctic’s novel treatment concept for Parkinson´s disease is based on removing or inactivating the neurotoxic oligomer/protofibril forms of alpha-synuclein with a humanized monoclonal antibody, BAN0805.
 Preclinical results show reduced levels of alpha-synuclein oligomers/protofibrils in the central nervous system, less severe motor abnormalities and a doubling of the life-span in Parkinson mice after antibody treatment.